smeehan12/LifeOfAParticle/BlackSholes/README.md

 # Description
-This is meant to be used to learn how Monte Carlo random numbers can be used to model financial mathematics systems, specifically the price of an asset S(t) as is used in the Black-Sholes model [https://en.wikipedia.org/wiki/Black%E2%80%93Scholes_equation#Derivation](Link to URL).
+This is meant to be used to learn how Monte Carlo random numbers can be used to model financial mathematics systems, specifically the price of an asset S(t) as is used in the Black-Sholes model - [Link to URL](https://en.wikipedia.org/wiki/Black%E2%80%93Scholes_equation#Derivation).
 There are three examples and one that we built together in class.
 The one we built together in class has no comments, whereas the three examples do.

 # stock_v0.py
 This is the first level where we try to model a single time sequence evolution of the price of an asset.